 7. Normally, Teaching Associates are designated to teach courses at the lower division level.
 In the rare instances that a Teaching Associate range is considered for teaching an upper division class, the department must (a) provide strong written justification for this appointment and (b) secure approval from the dean of graduate studies, or designee, prior to the beginning of the semester.

-8. Introductory classes where the Teaching Associates is the instructor of record, he/she is responsible for instructional content of the course, for planning examinations, and/or for determining the term grade for students under the supervision of a faculty member.
+8. Introductory classes where the Teaching Associates is the instructor of record, they are responsible for instructional content of the course, for planning examinations, and/or for determining the term grade for students under the supervision of a faculty member.

 9. Teaching Associates are not to be assigned clerical or routine tasks appropriately performed by hourly student help.
 1